 OMV only offers H-Gas quality in Austria.
-H stands for high, therefore, high quality gas.
-The calorific value makes the difference; it is higher in H-Gas than in L(low)-Gas.
-For comparison: H-Gas has a calorific value of approx. 11.1 kWh/m³, L-Gas of approx. 9.5 kWh/m³.
+H stands for high; therefore, high quality gas.
+The calorific value makes the difference: it is higher in H-Gas than in L-Gas (low).
+For comparison: H-Gas has a calorific value of approximately 11.3 kWh/m³, L-Gas of around 9.5 kWh/m³.

 There's gas and then there's gas

-In respect of gas as a fuel there are large differences, i.e. the 500 busses of the Viennese transport services are powered by OMV liquid gas, also known as propane and butane.
-Liquid gas is created during the distillation process of crude oil in the refinery.
-In contrast with natural gas, it is heavier than air, evaporates more slowly, and is more flammable.
-Standard liquid gas vehicles must under no account be operated with natural gas.
-By the way, the natural gas sold in OMV filling stations is predominantly from domestic sources.
+With respect to gas as a fuel, there are differences: Liquid petroleum gas (LPG), also known as propane or butane, is created during the distillation process of crude oil in the refinery.
+In contrast to natural gas, it is heavier than air, evaporates more slowly, and is more flammable.
+The offer of LPG filling stations in Austria is small.
+Standard liquid gas vehicles must under no account be operated with natural gas/ CNG.
+By the way, the gas sold in OMV filling stations is predominantly from domestic sources.

-In principle, every spark-ignited engine can be operated with natural gas, therefore, most vehicles from European and Japanese manufacturers can be converted.
-Furthermore, the automobile industry already offers a row of mass produced NGVs (Natural Gas Vehicles), which are either monovalent (only with natural gas) or bivalent (with natural gas and gasoline).
-These are fitted with under-floor natural gas tanks; therefore, no loss in space is incurred.
-The marginal additional costs are quickly compensated through lower fuel prices and above all improved fuel economy.
+In principle, every Otto-engine can be operated with gas.
+Furthermore, the automobile industry already offers a row of mass-produced CNG-vehicles which are either monovalent (only run on CNG) or bivalent (run on CNG and gasoline).
+These are fitted with under-floor gas tanks; therefore, no loss of space is incurred.
+The marginal additional costs compared to gasoline vehicles are quickly compensated through lower fuel prices and improved fuel economy.

 Park with fresh air

-Fundamentally, you can park your natural gas vehicle anywhere that a conventional vehicle can park - parking in underground parking lots is permitted in most federal states.
+Generally, you can park your CNG-vehicle anywhere that a conventional vehicle can park; parking in underground parking lots is permitted in most federal states.
 If you are planning to build a garage at home, it is important to ensure sufficient ventilation.
 The applicable regulations can be found in the building regulations of each federal state.
 Further information can be gained from the relevant federal state government.

 Vehicle documents and technical inspections

-When operating a natural gas vehicle in Austria, a so-called service book must be carried.
+When operating a CNG-vehicle in Austria, a so-called service book must be carried.
 This is a document that must contain the following: